elastic/elastic-transport-python/README.md

 and then transformed to be used across all Elastic services rather than only Elasticsearch.

-## User Guide

-For almost all use-cases you should not need this library.
-The below use-cases are the common ones:

 ### Installing from PyPI

 ```
 $ python -m pip install elastic-transport
 ```

+Versioning follows the major and minor version of the Elastic Stack version and the patch number is incremented for bug fixes within a minor release.

+`elastic-transport-python` supports Python 2.7 and Python 3.6+

+## User Guide

+For almost all use-cases you should not need this library.
+The below use-cases are the common ones:

 ### Creating your own Connection Class